flyteorg/flyte/rsts/administrator/deployment/sandbox.rst

 many features are intentionally removed from this environment to ensure that the startup times and runtime footprints are low.

 .. warning::
     The sandbox deployment is not suitable for production environments.
-For an in-depth overview of how to productionize your Flyte deployment, checkout the :ref:`deployment` guide.
+For an in-depth overview of how to productionize your Flyte deployment, checkout the :ref:`administrator` guide.

 *******************************************
 Flyte Sandbox as a Single Docker Container